magnitopic/philosophers/README.md

 ./philo 5 310 103 103
 ```

 Example using pipes to count number of times eaten.
-5 philos times 7 times to eat, the result should be 35
+5 philos times 7 times to eat, the result should be 35 at least

 ```bash
 ./philo 5 800 200 200 7 | grep "eating" | wc -l